discovery-unicamp/Minerva/CONTRIBUTING.md

    2. All tests pass, new and old
    3. Your code is well documented
 4. Make your PR

-Small contributions such as fixing spelling errors, where the content is small enough don't need to be made from another fork.

 As a rule of thumb, changes are obvious fixes if they do not introduce any new functionality or creative thinking.
 As long as the change does not affect functionality, some likely examples include the following: